vash909/PyttiAPRS/README.md

 ## Station Configuration

 Pressing `c` invokes the configuration editor.
 Inputs are taken at the bottom of the screen; if prompts disappear quickly, they will reappear when you begin typing.
+Callsign, TOCALL and digipeater path values are converted to uppercase automatically for consistency.
 Fields include:

 - **Callsign** – update your callsign/SSID.
 - **TOCALL** – identifies the software; six characters max.